-Also called wild mango, a ripe ambarella has the puckering acidity of an unripe mango and the gentle sweetness of pineapple.
-Ambarellas can be enjoyed in every imaginable form: as a juice, as a pickle, as flavouring in fruity cocktails, and as simple slices, sprinkled with salt and red chilli powder.
+Likewise called wild mango, a ready ambarella has the puckering corrosiveness of an unripe mango and the delicate sweetness of pineapple.
+Ambarellas can be enjoyed in each comprehensible structure: as a juice, as a pickle, as seasoning in fruity mixed drinks, and as straightforward cuts, sprinkled with salt and red stew powder.

 Grown in: Tamil Nadu, Kerala, Karnataka, Maharashtra, and Goa

 An amazingly flexible organic product, bael can be eaten new or dried or even made into a drink.
 As the name proposes, this natural product has a woody outside that you have to tear open with a knife or pestle.
 Inside, you will locate a sticky mash, with a taste that ranges from extremely tart when crude to sweet-and-sharp when completely ripe.
 Commonly eaten with a little jaggery to temper the corrosiveness, the organic product is additionally utilized to make jam, chutney or sherbet.